Do you want to do link building but don’t know where to start?

 - Deliver a complete, proofread, perfect text.
 Quality, remember.

 - Add internal links.
-Send images, graphics, videos.
+Send images, graphics, and videos.

 - Take care of formatting.